 Shape the future of the borough Residents can share their views on the future of the borough and help the council to produce a new Local Plan that reflects the needs and desires of local people and influences development.
-Also, find out how it's important in achieving the ambitions of the community and how it is used to guide planning and protect the environment and our heritage assets. n April, the council launched the first phase of public consultation on the borough's new Local Plan.
+Also, find out how it's important in achieving the ambitions of the community and how it is used to guide planning and protect the environment and our heritage assets.
+In April, the council launched the first phase of public consultation on the borough's new Local Plan.
 A Local Plan is a key planning document which outlines the council's vision and policies for housing, businesses and infrastructure in the borough for the next 15 years as well as the protection of heritage assets and the natural environment.

 Residents, businesses, and other stakeholders have the opportunity to have their say on what Hillingdon's new Local Plan should include.
 The Regulation 18 'Call for Views' Consultation is now live and runs until Monday 17 June.
-Get involved and have your say You can share your views online using the simple
+Get involved and have your say You can share your views online using the simple survey at www. hillingdon.gov.uk/ local-plan or as part of one of our

-These sessions are taking place to introduce the Local Plan and the purpose of the consultation: Online consultation event: Wednesday 22 May, from 2pm to 3.30pm (MS Teams), the online event will include a short introduction to the Local Plan.
+These sessions are taking place to introduce the Local Plan and the purpose of the consultation: Online consultation event: Wednesday 22 May, from 2pm to 3.30pm (MS Teams), the

+online event will include a short

+introduction to the Local Plan.

 To sign up, email, localplan@ hillingdon.gov.uk.